shs110/LandmarkRemark/README.md

 ## Additional Notes to run solution

 The User.mdf database file is available in the repo.
 Add it to your server to get the connection string.
 Next replace the connection string in the databaseModels/mdbcontext.cs file in the data source of the **OnConfiguring** function

+Also after adding a note, the page has to be reloaded to see the data appear.
+This is something that can be improved.

 ## Limitations/proposed improvements